Unihedro/zenimate-js/README.md

 #### Roadmap (How it will work)

-Animating the `body` element with handled `element.style`, kind of like injected CSS:
+Animating the `content_box` elements with handled `element.style`, kind of like injected CSS:

 ```js
 var variating = zenimate.variating; // An alternate way is to use 'with()'.